tuckergs/smb1To2/README.md

 I don't want to figure out bg stuff, and we already have bgtool, so I ain't copying bg stuff, period.
 Also, of the time of writing, we don't know where conveyor speed and texture scroll is in the SMB1 stagedef, so I ain't copying conveyor stuff for now.
+Also, we don't know whether reflective models work exactly.
+We know that the converter successfully copies reflective models though

 HAPPY CANADA DAY